THE FIRST FOLIO

-Sixteen years’ intense research has convinced Alan Green they are all part of an elaborate code to lead us through THE GAME he’s playing with us.
+Nineteen years’ intense research has convinced Green they are all part of an elaborate code to lead us through the puzzle he’s created for us.
 In fact the poet/playwright clearly tells us so in one of his most popular plays, Twelfth Night.
 In one scene the character, Malvolio, is reading a letter that has been left conspicuously in his path to play a trick on him.
 At the top of Page 264 in the First Folio he reads from the letter: “No man must know.
 No man must know.
 What follows?
 THE NUMBERS ALTERED: No man must know.”
 And sure enough if we look across to the next page in the Folio we see it is ‘altered’… Page 273.

 The clue to what’s going on with the wrong page numbers could hardly be any clearer because as the scene continues we find Malvolio trying to solve a code.
 He reads aloud, “MOAI… If this fall into thy hand, REVOLVE.”
 The code is never solved within the play itself but it turns out to be the very KEY to solving a far bigger code the author has embedded across all his Plays and Sonnets for future generations to discover!

-He’s playing a brilliantly conceived game with us, engineered down to the minutest detail throughout the decades of his entire career.
-And soon it will be time for you to play THE GAME and discover exactly what’s going on in this ‘Code within a Code’!
+He’s playing a brilliantly conceived game with us, engineered down to the minutest detail throughout the decades of his entire career… truly a ‘Code within a Code’!